rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

     ```text
     I’m researching common day-to-day issues I face at work, such as processes, collaboration, or time management.
 Look at recent conversations from [Teams chats, emails, or other collaboration tools] related to [your role focus, i.e., content development, technical training, program management].
 Summarize the key issues or pain points mentioned in the last 6 months and limit the output to the top 3 most relevant issues only.
 Show the results in a table with:

     - Title: Short label for the issue
-      - Description: Brief summary of the challenge
+    - Problem Statement: Write each as a clear and concise statement of the challenge
     - Frequency: How often it comes up (e.g., number of mentions)
     ```

   > **Note:** Replace the text within brackets with your specific choice (e.g., program management).